 The notion that one day the human race will be better off as cyborg is a growing movement and a dangerous road to travel.
-If your idea of a utopian future involves humans evolving into robots, then you’d better be sure that these robots know how to have sex.
+If your idea of a utopian future involves humans evolving into robots, then you’d better be sure that these robots will know how to have sex.
 In this article, we find out how close that reality is becoming.

 Laboratory-grown vaginas offer help for girls born with rare genetic condition

 We’ve seen all kinds of regenerative medicine transplants over the past few years, including windpipes and the larynx.
 Now, a research team at Wake Forest Baptist Medical Center in North Carolina has reported that it implanted laboratory-grown vaginas in patients born with Mayer-Rokitansky-Küster-Hauser (MRKH) syndrome: a rare genetic disorder that results in the vagina and uterus being underdeveloped or missing entirely.

 Girls ranging in age from 13 to 18 underwent surgery during the trial and eight years after, the organs continue to show normal function.
 “This pilot study is the first to demonstrate that vaginal organs can be constructed in the lab and used successfully in humans,” said Anthony Atala, M.D., who led the research team.
 “This may represent a new option for patients who require vaginal reconstructive surgeries.“